jm0nsta96/jm0nsta96.github.io/_posts/2016-12-7-thoughts.md

 I feel as though the HTML section of this class was not too hard to understand.
 There is a lot of information on the internet about HTML and I found [Google Search](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=html%20help) to be very helpful throughout the entire semester.

 ### Python Thoughts
 I thought that the Python in this class was not that bad.
-I still struggled a bit, because even though I tried to learn Python over the summer all I had down were the basics - syntax, if's and else's, etc. Although, I would like to recommend to everyone trying to learn to check out this site that one of my co-workers recommended to me over the summer.
+I still struggled a bit, because even though I tried to learn Python over the summer all I had down were the basics - syntax, if's and else's, etc. Although, I would like to recommend to everyone trying to learn Python to check out this site that one of my co-workers recommended to me over the summer.
 The site was amazing and I feel as though I really learned a lot.
 Please try [Coursera](http://www.coursera.org).
 This site offers different classes for many different areas.
 All you have to do is search what you are looking for.

 ### SocketIO Thoughts